-The following dependencies need to be installed in order to run applications created with the Lisk SDK:
+The following dependencies must be installed in order to run applications created with the Lisk SDK:

 To install the required prerequisites, it is necessary to have a user with sudo rights on the server.

-To run and manage a node in the future, please create a separate
+How to run and manage a node in the future, and create a separate

 sudo adduser lisk

-It is not essentially needed to set up a
+It is not mandatory to set up a

-lisk user, especially when you are running a local instance for development purposes.
+lisk user, especially when running a local instance for development purposes.

 sudo apt-get purge -y postgres* (1) sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list' sudo apt install wget ca-certificates wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add - sudo apt update sudo apt install postgresql-10

-Drop the existing database cluster, and replace it with a cluster with the locale
+Drop the existing database cluster as shown below, and replace it with a cluster with the locale

 sudo pg_dropcluster --stop 10 main sudo pg_createcluster --locale en_US.UTF-8 --start 10 main